UPenn Logo

 UPenn Symbol

-The university did not get its present name immediately, but only a few decades later.
-As for its system of graphic symbols, it is even newer: the logo and coat of arms were created in 2020.
+The university did not get its present name immediately but only a few decades later.
+Its system of graphic symbols is even newer: the logo and coat of arms were created in 2020.
 On the other hand, the very first version of UPenn’s modern shield was adopted in 1932.
 That is, the institution’s identity has a long historical basis.

-The UPenn logo, like the coat of arms, contains a shield with traditional elements.
+Like the coat of arms, the UPenn logo contains a shield with traditional elements.
 The current version was introduced in early 2020.
 In addition to the slightly modified shield, it includes a wordmark: the dark blue lettering “Penn University of Pennsylvania.”
 The first word is greatly enlarged and placed at the top, and the other three – much smaller – occupy the second line.
-Both use a font with thin and long serifs, but they are two different grotesques.
+Both use a font with thin and long serifs but are two different grotesques.
 The preposition “of” is italicized.

 What is UPenn?